thunderbird/webext-docs/messages.rst

 .. api-section-annotation-hack::

-Marks or unmarks a message as read, flagged, or tagged.
+Marks or unmarks a message as junk, read, flagged, or tagged.

 .. api-header::
    :label: Parameters